 You will also take luteinizing hormone (LH) which signals the body to prepare for ovulation.
 FSH and LH are both normal in a typical cycle, but are devoted to developing only one follicle.
 During an IVF cycle, higher levels of these hormones help mature as many follicles as possible.

 In summary, we are not withdrawing additional follicles from your ovarian "bank" that month – we are just helping you "keep the change."

 The ovarian stimulation stage of IVF is necessary to give you the best chance of success.

 Here's why: we want your ovaries to create many follicles (stimulated by all those injections) so that when you have your egg retrieval, your surgeon is able to collect as many mature, healthy eggs as possible.

 Those retrieved eggs will then be combined with designated sperm to fertilize and create embryos.
 The embryos that develop into blastocysts (around Day 5-7, the best stage for implantation), are eventually implanted in the uterus to try and achieve pregnancy.

 Note: There is a high rate of attrition in IVF - from the amount of eggs retrieved to blastocysts available for transfer, so we want to start with as many eggs as possible.

 Your unique starting dose depends on many factors (such as your age, weight, and results of ovarian reserve testing) and might be increased or decreased during your cycle depending on your response.

-Many women report that they were surprised at how brave and resilient they became through the process, even if they were initially terrified by the thought of daily injections.
+Many patients report feeling surprised at how brave and resilient they became during the IVF process, even if they were initially terrified by the thought of daily injections.

 In fact, there is a silver lining in that you can tap into your internal resources that you didn’t know you had until you were asked to do some hard stuff.
-Also, allowing someone to help you with the medications can enrich your relationship with them as they most likely feel strongly about helping but aren’t sure how.
+Also, allowing a partner, friend, or family member to help you navigate through your IVF cycle can enrich your relationship, as they most likely want to help you, but aren’t sure how.